Music. It's a gift we cherish, or appreciate, or take for granted. Or criticize.

 business.
 It is because most writers and the publishers who sign them

 quickly forget the rule my friend taught me.
-Don’t let anything get in
+Don’t let anything get

 the way of the writing, not even flying monkeys.